Democratic Candidate Tulsi Gabbard Takes A Play Out Of The Trump Handbook, Refers To Story As ‘Fake News’

 Democratic candidate Tulsi Gabbard borrowed a page from Donald Trump’s political handbook over the weekend, blasting an unflattering report about her campaign as “fake news.”

-The Hawaii Congresswoman was the target of a Daily Beast article about a small number of campaign donors who sympathize with Russia, and fired back during an appearance on ABC’s This Week.
+The Hawaii congresswoman was the target of a Daily Beast article about a small number of campaign donors who sympathize with Russia, and fired back during an appearance on ABC’s This Week.
 As Politico noted, Gabbard told host George Stephanopoulos that she questioned the veracity of the story, but worded her complaint in terms more commonly used by Donald Trump.

 “You know, it’s unfortunate that you’re citing that article, George, because it’s a whole lot of fake news,” Gabbard said.
 “What I am focused on is what is in the best interest of the American people, what is in the best interest of our national security, keeping the American people safe.”